Breword/tmux/Advanced-Use.md

 StatusRight|The right part of the status line StatusDefault|Any other part of the status line

-Commands bound to a mouse key binding can use `-t` with the mouse target to tell tmux they want to use the pane or window where the mouse event took place.
+Commands bound to a mouse key binding can use `-t` with the mouse target (`=` or `{mouse}`) to tell tmux they want to use the pane or window where the mouse event took place.
 For example this binds a double-click on the status line window list to zoom the active pane of a window:

 ~~~~
 bind -Troot DoubleClick1Status resizep -Zt=